rossetti/KSLBook/docs/09-Chapter9.md

 ```

 Notice that the estimated response is different than the standard estimate (497.7907) versus (494.631368).
 In addition,
 the half-width of the control variate estimator is smaller.
 Further analysis should be performed to check the normality assumptions and assess the quality of the estimated value.
-The KSL `RegressionResultsIfcThis` interface has the ability to check the normality of the residuals perform additional regression analysis operations.
+The KSL `RegressionResultsIfc` interface has the ability to check the normality of the residuals perform additional regression analysis operations.
 This analysis is left as an exercise for the reader.

 ### Stratified and Post Stratified Sampling